Travis Jankowski Preview, Player Props: Rangers vs. Twins

-The Texas Rangers, including Travis Jankowski (.294 on-base percentage in past 10 games, 80 points below season-long percentage), take on starter Sonny Gray and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.
+The Texas Rangers, including Travis Jankowski (.250 slugging percentage in past 10 games, including zero homers), battle starting pitcher Joe Ryan and the Minnesota Twins at Target Field, Saturday at 7:15 PM ET.

-In his most recent game, he strung together three hits (going 3-for-4 with two RBI) against the Twins.
+He had a hitless showing in his most recent game (0-for-4) against the Twins.

 Travis Jankowski Game Info & Props vs. the Twins